Visual-mov/Tevas-lang/doc/Tex-reference.md

 println i         i + 1 -> i
             end
 ```
-Expressions can even be defined on multiple lines.
+Expressions and assignments can even be defined on multiple lines!
+Isn't that crazy!
 ```
 false
 ||